 Should we be apologetic for what we read?
-Could it be embarrasing to admit that some of us do read YA fiction because some of it offers great advice on life!
+Could it be embarrassing to admit that some of us do read YA fiction because some of it offers great advice on life!
 It was with such thoughts when I read this article on why reading fiction has become more important than ever.
 On Kindle, I have had access to some great fiction books that I would have otherwise not read as paperbacks.
-One among them is Love in the Present Tense by Catherine Ryan Hyde whose other book, Pay it Forward was made into a movie.
-The reasons about explaining our literature choices are more important these days is because all of us get labelled and categorized by our literary tastes in a book club.
+One among them is Love in the Present Tense by Catherine Ryan Hyde whose another book, Pay it Forward was made into a movie.
+The reasons for explaining our literature choices are more important these days is because all of us get labelled and categorized by our literary tastes in a book club.
 On Goodreads, when I see a healthy mix of fiction, non-fiction, history and sociology books it makes me realise this variation in our reading is essential for our thinking caps to grow and expand so as to behave sensibly in public.
 The moral code for behaviour is set pretty hard for people who read a multitude of subjects and do not shy away from expressing their innate thoughts about the same.

 A few days ago, I was going through my Kindle books and realised that I have a lot of half read fiction books there which is perhaps because I don't like them.
 So I proceeded to delete them before taking another look at a few of them.
 It astonished me to see my interest in these stories develop deeply than my first reading.
 Some of them are categorized as Women's Fiction and narrate powerful stories of women's collaborative and sisterhood.
 A lot of them are historical fiction as I love reading more about Scottish, Irish and English history.
-The fictional stories make room for amazing writing details that are considered too ornate for today's hard hitting plots and times.
+The fictional stories make room for amazing writing details that are considered too ornate for today's hard-hitting plots and times.
 I never realised I had Mystery books in there too.
 None of them read yet.
-So tonight, I make my first foray into reading mystery on Kindle- The Woman on Orient Express written by Lindsay Jayne Ashford.
+So tonight, I make my first foray into a reading mystery on Kindle- The Woman on Orient Express written by Lindsay Jayne Ashford.
 As I understand from some skimming, it plots a mysterious fictional tale involving the great Agatha Christie.
 Since I have not read any book by her although I can rattle off names of her books, I am looking forward to this journey on the Oriental Express.

 Another is Coulson's Wife by Anna J. McIntyre.
 This had a very unlikely plot and made me gasp with sadness for the protagonists in the end.
 Why do we complicate love so much?
 We end up sacrificing ourselves on the altar of selfless love and really tearing lives apart.
 Love in the time of a turbulent period in American History like the First World War has had countless stories written about.
-This one in particular is a reminder of how women's role in society changed with the onset of war.
+This one, in particular, is a reminder of how women's role in society changed with the onset of war.
 Also, what it must have been to suffer through a misery of a lifetime seeing your love apart from you and then dying in your arms.
-I was so involved with Mary and William's lives that I wished they had gotten their love with each other instead of leading such half lives because the society wouldn't have approved it.
+I was so involved with Mary and William's lives that I wished they had gotten their love with each other instead of leading such half-lives because the society wouldn't have approved it.
 All of these rules of conduct and public behaviour are created by mortal men and when they shatter someone's life like because of their unbendable strict codes, it pains me to acknowledge that I am also a part of this same society that has thrust this culture of shame upon us for loving each other.